noahgrant/resourcerer/docs/collection.md

 toJSON: Array<Object> ()
 ```

-Returns a list of each model's data attributes.
+Returns each model's data attributes in a new list.

 ### Utility methods